4d/docs/website/translated_docs/pt/API/DataclassAttributeClass.md

 #### Description

-The `.inverseName` property <!-- REF DataClassAttributeClass.inverseName.Summary -->returns the name of the attribute which is at the other side of the relation<!-- END REF -->.
+A propriedade `.inverseName` <!-- REF DataClassAttributeClass.inverseName.Summary -->devolve o nome do atributo que está do outro lado da relação<!-- END REF -->.

-This property is not returned if `.kind` = "storage".
-It must be of the "relatedEntity" or "relatedEntities" kind.
+Esta propriedade não se devolve si `.kind` = "storage".
+Deve ser do tipo "relatedEntity" ou "relatedEntities".
 > For generic programming, you can use **String**(dataClassAttribute.inverseName) to get a valid value ("") even if `.inverseName` is not returned.

 <!-- END REF -->